DMX Output is only available on Resolume Arena!

 To do anything with DMX Fixures, first you will need to create a DMX Lumiverse.

-A DMX Lumiverse is basically a DMX universe, except it only exists virtually, within Resolume.
-Like a regular DMX universe, it consists of 512 channels.
+A DMX Lumiverse is basically a set of DMX universes, except it only exists virtually, within Resolume.
+Like regular DMX universes, a single universe consists of 512 channels.
 You use a Lumiverse to arrange and order your fixtures.

 This way, you can prepare your pixel map at home.
 When it's showtime, you can then quickly assign a whole Lumiverse to the actual Art-Net node.
 Also, you can quickly change between different nodes, without having to rebuild your pixel map from scratch.